The Advent of Pay-to-Play Publicity

 For comparison, 10,000 SEK is roughly 1,100 USD.

 At these rates, most Swedish companies working actively with PR would consider unlocking a positive brand mention for the allotted time.
-But they won’t be too happy about it — the thrill of publicity is, of course, that anyone can read about your brand.
+But they won’t be too happy about it — the thrill of publicity is that anyone can read about your brand.

 Not just the people you send the article to.

-Publicity work now becomes laden with another task; brands will have to take full ownership of distributing their “super link.”
+Publicity work now becomes laden with another task; brands must take full ownership of distributing their “super link.”

 How do you share this “super link?”
 Via social media, most likely.
 And that, as we know, comes with an additional fee today.